 We assess liquidity in terms of our ability to generate cash to fund operating, investing and financing activities.
 We expect resources to be available to reinvest in existing businesses, strategic acquisitions and capital expenditures to meet short and long-term objectives.
-We believe that cash on hand, cash generated from expected results of operations and amounts available under our revolving credit facility will be sufficient to fund operations, anticipated working capital needs and other cash requirements, including capital expenditures.
+We believe cash on hand, cash generated from expected results of operations and amounts available under our revolving credit facility will be sufficient to fund operations, anticipated working capital needs and other cash requirements, including capital expenditures.

-At December 31, 2020 and 2019, we had cash and cash equivalents of \$387 million and \$183 million, respectively.
-As of December 31, 2020, \$86 million of our cash and cash equivalents was maintained in the accounts of our various foreign subsidiaries.
-With the exception of the Company's earnings in Canada and the United Kingdom, the Company's foreign earnings continue to be indefinitely reinvested.
+At December 31, 2021 and 2020, we had cash and cash equivalents of \$313 million and \$387 million, respectively.
+As of December 31, 2021, \$112 million of our cash and cash equivalents was maintained in our various foreign subsidiaries.
+For the year ended December 31, 2021, we repatriated \$13 million from our Canadian operations.
 The Company makes a determination each period concerning its intent and ability to indefinitely reinvest the cash held by its foreign subsidiaries.
-For the year ended December 31, 2020, we repatriated \$34 million from our Canadian operations.
-No additional income taxes have been provided for other foreign earnings as these amounts continue to be indefinitely reinvested.
-Future changes to our indefinite reinvestment assertion could result in additional U.S. federal and state taxes (subject to an adjustment for foreign tax credits) and withholding taxes payable in various foreign jurisdictions, where applicable.
+The Company has not recorded deferred income taxes on undistributed foreign earnings that it considers to be indefinitely reinvested.
+The Company makes a determination each period whether to indefinitely reinvest these earnings.
+If, as a result of these reassessments, the Company distributes these earnings in the future, additional tax liabilities offset by any available foreign tax credits may result.

-As of December 31, 2020, we had no borrowings against our revolving credit facility, and had \$197 million in availability (as defined in the Credit Agreement) resulting in the excess availability (as defined in the Credit Agreement) of 97%, subject to certain restrictions.
-Borrowings that result in the excess availability dropping below the greater of 12.5% of the borrowing base or \$60 million are conditioned upon compliance with or waiver of a minimum fixed charge ratio (as defined in the Credit Agreement).
+We maintain a \$500 million five-year senior secured revolving credit facility that will mature on December 14, 2026.
+Availability under the revolving credit facility is determined by a borrowing base comprised of eligible receivables, eligible inventory and certain pledged deposits in the U.S. and Canada.
+As of December 31, 2021, we had no borrowings against our revolving credit facility and had \$359 million in availability (as defined in the Credit Agreement) resulting in the excess availability (as defined in the Credit Agreement) of 99%, subject to certain restrictions.
+Availability excluding certain cash deposits was approximately \$248 million.
+Borrowings that result in the excess availability dropping below the greater of 10% of the borrowing base or \$40 million are conditioned upon compliance with or waiver of a minimum fixed charge ratio (as defined in the Credit Agreement).
 The credit facility contains usual and customary affirmative and negative covenants for credit facilities of this type including financial covenants.
-As of December 31, 2020, we were in compliance with all covenants.
+As of December 31, 2021, we were in compliance with all covenants.
 We continuously monitor compliance with debt covenants.
 A default, if not waived or amended, may prevent us from taking certain actions, such as incurring additional debt.